molssi-seamm/gaussian_step/docs/developer_guide/installation.rst

 Stable release
 --------------

-To install the Gaussian Step, run this command in your terminal:
+To install the Gaussian plug-in, run this command in your terminal:

 .. code-block:: console

     $ pip install gaussian_step

-This is the preferred method to install Gaussian Step, as it will always install the most recent stable release.
+This is the preferred method to install Gaussian plug-in, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.